Women's, Gender, and Sexuality Studies

 Senior Requirement

-The yearlong senior essay The two-term senior sequence consists of WGSS 490, The Senior Colloquium, in which students begin researching and writing a senior essay, followed by WGSS 491, The Senior Essay, in which students complete the essay.
+The two-term senior essay The two-term senior sequence consists of WGSS 490, The Senior Colloquium, in which students begin researching and writing a senior essay, followed by WGSS 491, The Senior Essay, in which students complete the essay.
 The senior essay is developed and written under the guidance and supervision of a WGSS-affiliated faculty member with expertise in the area of focus.
 Students are expected to meet with their essay advisers on a regular basis.

 The single-term senior essay Majors may opt to complete the senior essay requirement in an approved upper-level WGSS seminar in the fall or spring term, with the approval of the instructor, by writing a senior essay of twenty-five to forty-five pages in lieu of the course’s normal writing requirements.
 Students who choose the single-term senior essay take one additional WGSS course of their choosing to fulfill the twelve-term-course requirement.